Naturally dyed British wool for knitting and weaving.

-The lovely farm that supplies my wool is Regenerative, GM free, Grass fed (no grains), High Welfare certified as well as EOV (Ecological Outcome Verification) verified.
-In a nutshell, this means that instead of depleting the soil, they improve it.
+The wool comes from a regenerative farm in Sommerset.
+I only work with one supplier for my naturally dyed yarn.
+They are Regenerative, GM free, Grass fed (no grains), High Welfare certified as well as EOV (Ecological Outcome Verification) verified.
+In a nutshell, this means that instead of depleting the soil, they improve it!

 Natural dyes are PH sensitive, therefore they must be washed with PH neutral soap (I use Ecover Delicate of which I have tested the PH myself).